PietroAvolio/Milan-ATM-Bot/README.md

 See dump.sql for the database schema.

 ## License
-This project is distributed under the terms of the MIT License.
+This project is distributed under the terms of the DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE.
 See file "LICENSE" for further reference.